 It may take up to 4 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.

-If you need surgery, tell the surgeon ahead of time that you are using trimipramine.
+If you need surgery, tell the surgeon ahead of time that you are using Surmontil.
 You may need to stop using the medicine for a short time.

-Do not stop using trimipramine suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using trimipramine.
+Do not stop using Surmontil suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.